Database Setup for Lettuce

 .

 The embedding model used to generate your vector table must match the model specified in your Lettuce configuration.
-If they differ, semantic search will return inaccurate or empty results.
+If they differ, semantic search will return inaccurate results or throw an error.

 Setup Options